jmweber94/capstone/README.md

 # SMART System BioE Capstone Project
-This is where we're keeping all of our BioE code.
+This is where we're keeping all of our code.

 ## Lambda
 This folder contains the lambda functions that we used to control the dynamic portions of the code